Povetkin, Not Wilder, Looking More Likely as Joshua’s Next Opponent

-British boxer Joshua holds three of the four major world titles in this boxing weight category, after adding the WBO belt to his collection when ending the undefeated streak of New Zealand’s Joseph Parker via unanimous decision last time out.
+British boxer Joshua holds three of the four major world titles in this boxing weight category, after 2 when ending the undefeated streak of New Zealand's Joseph Parker via unanimous decision last time out.

 Prior to that, AJ won the vacant WBA (Super) heavyweight strap alongside the minor IBO world title in a battle with Ukrainian legend Wladimir Klistchsko in April 2017.
 Joshua has also been IBF heavyweight champ since 2016 when he dethroned Charles Martin.

 Since outpointing Parker in the Welsh capital, Cardiff, back in March, speculation has run wild that AJ could compete in a division unification bout against WBC champion Wilder.
 No man has ever held all four major boxing organisation's world titles, but talks over this super-fight are ongoing.